SensoftInc/spidar-sdk/docs/glossary.rst

 ========

 An object with type, data, relationships to other resources and set of methods to operate on it.
-For example, in the endpoint "api/nic/system_information", "nic" is a resource which represents NIC-500 device, and "system_information" is a resource which can respond with serial number and version information from it.
+For example, in the endpoint "api/nic/power", "nic" is a resource which represents NIC-500 device, and "power" is a resource which can respond with serial number and version information from it.

 Request
 =======